lbenicio/launchy/SECURITY.md

 ## Supported Versions

-We currently support the latest main branch of Tahoe Launchpad.
+We currently support the latest main branch of Launchy.
 Security fixes are applied and released on a best-effort basis.
 If you are using a fork or a custom build, please keep it up-to-date with the upstream main branch.

 | Version | Supported |
 | ------- | --------- |